St. Gabriel Parish maintains three cemeteries:

 To view the complete document of Cemetery Regulations, please click here: St. Gabriel Parish Cemetery Regulations

-If you would like to purchase cemetery burial plots, please contact Celia Meyers ([email protected]), Director of Administrative Services, in the parish office.
+If you would like to purchase cemetery burial plots, please contact Mike Reichert ([email protected]), Director of Administrative Services, in the parish office.
 Parishioners and non-parishioners are free to choose from any of these cemeteries for their perpetual burial needs.
 The cemeteries are supported by the St. Gabriel Cemetery perpetual care fund and managed by the St. Gabriel Parish grounds and maintenance staff.

 The Catholic Perspective on Death, Funerals, and Cemeteries